Get an annual AARP membership for only $12. Limited time offer.

 Paying for Transportation

-Whether it’s important medical transportation or just a run of the mill trip into town, once you’ve secured your ride, you need to know how you’re paying for it.
+Whether it’s important medical transportation or just a run-of-the-mill trip into town, once you’ve secured your ride you need to know how you’re paying for it.
 If you’re living on a fixed income, this might not be easy to do.
 Public transit may only be a few dollars, but when you’re on a tight budget, every dollar counts.
 So what can you do to cover, or at least mitigate, the costs of transportation?

 Senior Discounts

-As we mentioned earlier, many communities also have special, often non-profit and volunteer-based services, which provide medical and other forms of transportation to seniors who need help getting around.
-These services are often door to door, and may be offered at a low cost or even free of charge.
+As we mentioned earlier, many communities also have special, often nonprofit and volunteer-based, services which provide medical and other forms of transportation to seniors who need help getting around.
+These services are often door-to-door and may be offered at a low cost or even free of charge.

 Ride Sharing